franklovefrank/stocks-sentiment-analysis/DESIGN_DOC.md

 # Design Document for Stock Sentiment CLI Tool

 ## Summary
 The Stock Sentiment Analysis app allows users to explore the relationship between stock performance and public sentiment through a simple, intuitive CLI.
-The app utilizes the Yahoo Finance, Twitter, and Google Cloud Natural Language APIs to combine sentiment anaylsis of tweets related to a specific stock symbol with historical data for that stock.
+The app utilizes the Yahoo Finance, Reddit, and Google Cloud Natural Language APIs to combine sentiment anaylsis of tweets related to a specific stock symbol with historical data for that stock.
 Users can use the CLI to view sentiment analysis results, manage previous reports, and export data in various formats.

 ## Architecture
 ### Overview
 - **CLI Interface**: Handles user input and displays results.
 - **API Integrations**:
     - **Yahoo Finance API**: Fetch historical stock data.
-    - **Twitter API**: Collect recent tweets about the stock.
+    - **Reddit API**: Collect recent tweets about the stock.
     - **Google Cloud Natural Language API**: Perform sentiment analysis on tweets.
 - **Data Processing**: Analyze stock data and sentiment to provide insights.
 - **Report Generation**: Generate and display reports combining stock metrics and sentiment analysis.
 ### Design Patterns
-  - **Facade Pattern**: Simplifies interactions with the Yahoo Finance, Twitter, and Google Cloud Natural Language APIs.
+  - **Facade Pattern**: Simplifies interactions with the Yahoo Finance, Reddit, and Google Cloud Natural Language APIs.
   - **Strategy Pattern**: Allows dynamic application of different sentiment analysis filters or strategies.
   - **Builder Pattern**: Constructs complex reports by combining data from various sources in a modular manner.
   - **Decorator Pattern**: Enhances the functionality of sentiment analysis results, such as adding context or aggregating sentiment data.